kendallroden/AKS-Demos/Azure-Files-CSI-Driver/README.md

 2. Using a YAML editor of your choice, navigate to `azure-files-csi-driver/example-file` folder and open `cross-sub-pv-pvc.yaml`.

 3. Enter the required values to customize the Persistent Volume and Persistent Volume Claim based on your environment configuration.
 Save the file when you are done editing.
-   > NOTE: Values that need to be replaced are in UPPERCASE
+   > NOTE: Values that need to be replaced are in UPPERCASE.

 4. Next, open the file `deploy.yaml` in the same directory and replace `PERSISTENT_VOLUME_CLAIM_NAME` with the name assigned to the Persistent Volume Claim in step 3.
 Save the file when you are done editing.